gustavokch/whatsapp_transcriber_golang/README.md

 For support and questions:
 - Check the troubleshooting section above
-- Review the logs in `logs/debug.log`
+- Review console logs for real-time information
+- Enable file logging with `--log` flag and check `logs/debug.log` for detailed debugging
 - Open an issue in the repository